Michael1Mueller/continuousSimonTask/README.md

 reactiontime_analysis.ipynb: Tests and Visualization for reaction time analysis curvature_analysis.ipynb: Tests and Visualizatzions for curvature analysis angle_analysis.ipynb: Tests and Visualizations for angle analysis

+Some code was generated in parts with ChatGPT and Sonnet